1800 horsepower, diesel

 Locomotive & Machine Works of Montreal Canadian Branch of ALCO

-Steam engine was used in passenger service and weighs 346,030 pounds.
+The Canadian National #5529 steam engine built in 1905 was used in passenger service and weighs 346,030 pounds.
 Has spoked drive and trailing wheels which were common during early 20th century.

 Atlantic 4-4-2